Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 This project consists of many smaller projects.
 Here is where they are all put together and additional features are added.

 ### Built With
 There were many parts to this project.
-Some sub-projects that I did in order to build up to this complexity can be found on my [here](https://github.com/Alextros00).
+Some sub-projects that I did in order to build up to this complexity can be found on [my github](https://github.com/Alextros00).

 #### Main Components
 * [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/?resellerType=home&variant=raspberry-pi-4-model-b-8gb). <sup>&dagger;</sup>